pkardjian/GeoSpottr/README.md

 The implementation and training of our model was completed using Python, most notably making use of the PyTorch Torchvision libraries.

 The training process involved fine-tuning the model's weights using the Cross-Entropy loss function and Stochastic Gradient Descent (SGD) optimizer.
-Training, testing and validation sets were created using a 60-20-20 split to monitor the model's performance and prevent overfitting.
+Training, testing and validation sets were created using a 60-20-20 split to help monitor the model's performance and prevent overfitting.
 Extensive hyperparameter tuning was conducted in order to ensure optimal performance.

 ## Results